 Joining and General Enquiries

 We currently have a lot of interest across all of our classes and age groups.
 Our current availability works on a first come first serve basis so a waiting list is not in place.
-Please check our current availability page regularly to view places on offer.
+Please check our booking page regularly to view places on offer.

 Those listed are the places we currently have in new groups or following re-registration from our current members.
 Some listings require previous gymnastics experience as we cannot put new gymnasts in with a group of gymnasts who have been taking parting classes for a longer period of time.
 We strive to keep our groups streamed to ability and age level where possible.

 From age 3.5 for girls and 4 years old for boys, all of these classes are drop off only, parents do not stay on site, we have your contact details should there be an emergency.
 It has been proven that a much better response from children is possible when a parent is not present.
 Please note that coaches are not permitted in the bathroom with children, so they must be able to do this themselves in order to participate in classes and camps, ensure children go before class.
 We also hold Parent & Toddler sessions on Wednesdays 1 – 1.55pm and 12.50 – 1.45pm on Thursdays during September – June, due to it’s popularity and limited numbers, places must be booked online before attending via the current availability section.

 Classes run from our full time training centre in Unit C2 Network Enterprise, Kilcoole.
 With classes running Monday – Saturday.